Skip to main content

 IC Paging

 IC Paging is the Barix Paging solution that works relying on the Barix Paging Protocol, abbreviated BARP.
-The Barix developed proprietary protocol to allow "BARP devices" to communicate between each other providing audio, control and status messages over a Broadcast or Multicast addresses.
+Barix developed a proprietary protocol to allow "BARP devices" to communicate between each other providing audio, control and status messages over a Broadcast or Multicast addresses.
 An IC Paging system includes:

 Firmware Note